BETA Study

 • 18 years of age or older

-• Own a personal iPhone 6s (iOS 15+ or newer) or Android smartphone (version 12 or newer) and willing to use this phone to download and use the app for the study
+• Own a personal iPhone 6s or later (iOS 16.4+ or newer) or Android smartphone (version 12 or newer) and willing to use this phone to download and use the app for the study

-• Willing to use the study wearable devices (Smart ring, Smart wristband and CGM)
+• Willing to use the study wearable devices (e.g., Oura ring, Empatica wristband or smartwatch)

-• Resides in the North San Francisco Bay area and willing to travel to Novato, CA on at least two occasions for the clinical assessments at the Buck Institute.
+• Resides in the North San Francisco Bay area and willing to travel to Novato, CA in the morning on two occasions for the in person assessments at the Buck Institute.

 You might not be eligible if you…